Normal Variations in Episodes and Duration of Nocturnal Penile Tumescence Among Iranian Men: A Descriptive Analytical Study

 The RigiScan device is particularly valuable for individuals concerned about the impact of psychological factors on their ED (12, 13).
 It is important to recognize that while the RigiScan device is highly sensitive in differentiating organic ED from psychological ED, complementary techniques such as Color Doppler ultrasound evaluation, cavernosometry, and the injection of a vasodilator drug (papaverine) are necessary for a definitive diagnosis (14, 15).

 Defining ED requires careful consideration of the most robust erection episode.
 A penile erection that maintains at least 70% radial rigidity for over 10 minutes is indicative of normal erectile function (7).
 Despite the widespread use of the RigiScan device, a precise and standard definition of the normal values of the NPT test has not yet been provided, and different criteria for normal erection have been proposed (14, 16-18).
-For instance, Hatzichristou et al. suggested ≥ 60% rigidity as normal (16), whereas Benet and colleagues considered an episode with ≥ 70% rigidity, even for 5 minutes, as normal (17).
+For instance, Hatzichristou et al. suggested ≥ 60% rigidity as normal (16), whereas Benet et al. considered an episode with ≥ 70% rigidity, even for 5 minutes, as normal (17).
 This difference in results may be caused by racial differences.

 It is important to highlight the absence of research conducted among Iranian men, leading to uncertainty in defining standards for normal erectile function in this population.
 The results of the NPT test in Iranian courts can have implications on judicial decisions.